cmaxw/devchat-eleventy/src/react-round-up/rru-094-gitlab-commit-with-eddie-zaneski-shamiq-islam-and-jasmine-james.md

 answer4: ''

 ---
 In this episode of React Round Up Charles Max Wood interviews speakers at GitLab Commit 2019.
-Eddie Zaneski from Digital Ocean talks about  "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase talks about  "Closing the SDLC Loop- Automating Security" and Jasmine James, from Delta AirLines, discusses " How Delta Became Cloud Native".
+Eddie Zaneski from Digital Ocean talks about  "Creating a CI/CD Pipeline with GitLab and Kubernetes in 20 minutes", Shamiq Islam from Coinbase talks about  "Closing the SDLC Loop- Automating Security" and Jasmine James, from Delta Airlines, discusses " How Delta Became Cloud Native-Avoiding the Vendor Lock".

+Eddie, Shamiq, and Jasmine give the 5 min "elevator pitch" for the talks they gave at the conference.

 Eddie, Shma